Interjet/easyJetform/README.md

 Name  | Type | Description
 ------------- | ------------- | -------------
 token | String | The authentication token as revieved from Jetform.
-Default: '' errorSelector | String | The element in which the errors will appear.
+Default: '' errorSelector | String | The element selector in which the errors will appear.
+Default: false successSelector | String | The element selector in which the success message will appear.
 Default: false hideSuccessAfter | Integer | Number of seconds to display the success message.
 Default: false redirect | Object / String | Redirect to a specific path after a cretin timeout.
 Default: false autoValidate | Boolean | Should perform a validation immediately when an instance is created.
 Default: false